 It can be difficult to assess the severity of the situation when your pet has an accident or is unwell.
 You may be concerned about the symptoms your pet is showing.

-- If they have a severe injury that is bleeding profusely, and you are unable to stop the bleeding even with direct pressure on the wound
+- In case of a severe injury that is bleeding profusely, and you are unable to stop the bleeding even with direct pressure on the wound.

-- If they are unconscious or appear dazed or unaware of what is going on around them
+- They are unconscious or appear dazed or unaware of what is going on around them.

 - If they have fallen from a height, been hit by something travelling at speed – such as a car – or been hit with force

-- If you suspect they have ingested antifreeze, rat poison or any other poisonous substance
+- You suspect they have ingested antifreeze, rat poison or any other poisonous substance

-- If they have an extremely high or low temperature
+- They have an extremely high or low temperature.

-- If your dog has recovered from a near drowning experience, they should be checked by a Vet to prevent secondary drowning.
+- If your dog has recovered from a near drowning experience, a Vet should check them to prevent secondary drowning.
 Watch this video to know what to do if your dog is drowning

-- If they have had a seizure, even if they appear to have made a full recovery, it is always sensible to get them checked out
+- In case they have had a seizure, even if they appear to have made a full recovery, it is always sensible that a Vet check them out.

 Tips for preventing emergency pet accidents

 - Lock away medicines and household products or keep safely in a high cupboard.
-Wipe up any spills that could be ingested or licked from paws.
+Wipe up any spills that pets could ingest or lick from paws.

 - Be aware of food and drink that are toxic to dogs such as chocolate and raisins out of reach

-Do read our article on being prepared for an emergency visit to the vet.
+Read our article on being prepared for an emergency visit to the vet.
 It contains lots of tips to help you respond effectively and calmly in a medical emergency involving your pet.
-Read the article here: https://firstaidforpets.net/vet/
+Read the article here